 Experience the highlights of Dutch art from the last 400 years at first hand!
-This track covers many of the country's most renowned artists, museums and cities.
+This online track covers many of the country's most renowned artists, museums and cities.
 Discover the famous masters of the Golden Age.
 Examine Dutch art from the 18th and 19th century, up to the early decades of modernism, including artists such as Van Gogh and Mondrian.
-This track takes you out of the classroom and into cities, museums and churches - you will not be able to get closer to the masterpieces themselves!
+This track will tell you all about the masterpieces and its painters.

-This course takes you through Dutch art from the 18th and 19th century, up to the early decades of modernism.
+This online course takes you through Dutch art from the 18th and 19th century, up to the early decades of modernism.
 After the grand 'Golden Age', innovations in the art world stagnated, until artists in the 19th century started to strive for the elusive ideal of truthfulness again, in a totally different way.
-Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists, during both classroom lectures and on-site excursions.
+Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists, during both classroom…

 Throughout this online course, we will focus on the circumstances that shaped the production and reception of German art during the nineteenth and twentieth centuries.
 During this long period, the formation of a German nation state and the problematic notion of a German national identity became connected to the question of a German style and artistic ‘expression’.